• Skip to primary navigation

 Mason jars

-You will need 4 - 8 ounce mason jars with lids.
+Use a mason jar for the pudding.
+No need for a mixing bowl.
+Use 4 - 8 ounce mason jars with lids.
 Mason jars are durable, portable, dishwasher safe, and don’t leach toxins into food as plastic containers do.

 Warning: